mmistakes/made-mistakes-jekyll/_posts/2012-11-12-mh-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @mh"
+title: "Sunglasses and a hoodie"
 description: "PaperFaces portrait of @mh drawn with Paper by 53 on an iPad."
 image: paperfaces-mh-twitter-lg
 thumb: paperfaces-mh-twitter-150.jpg